johnregan3/simple-scripts/README.md

 ###Frequently Asked Questions

-Find more help at the [Simple Header & Footer Scripts Wiki](https://github.com/johnregan3/simple-header-footer-scripts/wiki "Simple Header & Footer Scripts Wiki")
+Find more help at the [Simple Scripts Wiki](https://github.com/johnregan3/simple-scripts/wiki "Simple Scripts Wiki")

 #### Will this Plugin work on my WordPress.com website?